Happily N'Ever After: Critical reception

-On Rotten Tomatoes the film has an approval rating of 5% based on reviews from 80 critics.
+As of 2022, the film has received a 6% on Rotten Tomatoes based on reviews from 81 critics.
 The site's critical consensus is: "Happily N'Ever After has none of the moxy, edge or postmodern wit of the other fairy-tales-gone-haywire CG movie it so blatantly rips off."
-On Metacritic, the film has a weighted average score of 28 out of 100, based on 22 critics, indicating “generally unfavorable reviews."
-Audiences polled by CinemaScore gave the film an average grade of “C" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 28 out of 100, based on 22 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Many critics have also unfavorably compared the film to the Shrek series.
+Matt Zoller Seitz of The New York Times wrote that "Anyone who dismisses the 'Shrek' movies as lowbrow junk should see Happily N'Ever After, a cartoon feature that apes those films' visuals, soundtrack choices and rude jokes, while throwing away their sweetness and conviction[...] the filmmakers are content to repeat fairy-tale tropes in a smug directorial voice."
+Writing for Empire, Simon Braund felt that "[The film] comes up severely wanting, a perfectly workable premise[...] hamstrung by lazy plotting and limp dialogue that ill-serves a solid voice cast.
+It looks good, but lacks the essential wit, sophistication and invention to make it fly."

+Peter Debruge of Variety was more mixed on the feature, praising the film's voice acting and dialogue, but criticized "...its insincere love story" and "over-sexualized character design".
+Writing for Los Angeles Times, Alex Ching found that a few of the vocal performances were enjoyable, but criticized the romance between the two main characters and felt the celebrity voice cast was "[...] not nearly enough to shake the feeling that 'Happily N'Ever After' is the last hangover from the animation glut that was 2006."

 Box office

-The film opened #6 behind Dreamgirls, Freedom Writers, Children of Men, The Pursuit of Happyness, and Night at the Museum, which was at its third week at the #1 position.
+The film was released in the first week of the year on January 5, 2007, and it opened #6 behind Dreamgirls, Freedom Writers, Children of Men, The Pursuit of Happyness, and Night at the Museum, which was at its third week at the #1 position.
 The film made $6,608,244 during its opening weekend.
 The film made a total of $15,589,393 at the North America box office.
-On a $47 million budget, the movie grossed $38.1 million worldwide.
-It made $16.7 million in DVD sales in the United States.
+On a $47 million budget, the movie grossed $38.1 million worldwide, making it a box-office bomb.